Adrian Borland: Early career

 Graham "Green" Bailey, and would meet Stephen Budd, closely involved with his band the Sound in their early years, in his early teens.
 Budd would later recall, "We met when we were both 14.
 He was the only other kid I knew with an electric guitar.
 Even at 14 you could see he was a genius".
 Borland played guitar left-handed.

-Borland's first band, the Wimbledon-based punk rock trio the Outsiders, was formed with Borland at its nucleus, manning vocals and guitar.
-Bob Lawrence was on bass, and Adrian 'Jan' Janes manned the drums.
-Their debut LP, Calling on Youth, was self-released on their Raw Edge label, and became the first UK self-released punk album. and won them their first unfavourable reviews: "apple-cheeked Ade has a complexion that would turn a Devon milkmaid green with envy", reported the NME.
+Borland's first band, the Wimbledon-based punk rock trio the Outsiders, was formed with Borland as its nucleus, on vocals and guitar.
+Bob Lawrence was on bass, and Adrian 'Jan' Janes on drums.
+Their debut LP, Calling on Youth, was self-released on their Raw Edge label and became the first UK self-released punk album.
+It won them their first unfavourable reviews: "apple-cheeked Ade has a complexion that would turn a Devon milkmaid green with envy", reported the NME.

 A single released that November, One to Infinity, was labelled as "tuneless, gormless, gutless" (again by the NME), but was praised elsewhere.
-It was followed by a second album, Close Up in 1978.
+It was followed by a second album, Close Up, in 1978.
 This received better reviews from the press.
 During his time with the Outsiders he played on stage with Iggy Pop.
+Tim Smith of Cardiacs played his first gig at the age of 16 as Gazunder alongside Borland and rock drummer Bruce Bizland at Surbiton Assembly Rooms, which reportedly sounded like the rock instrumentals on David Bowie's The Man Who Sold the World (1970).
+Through Tim's membership of the early Borland group, his band Cardiacs would be connected to Borland and his later band the Sound.

 It was after this album that important changes took place that would decide the band's future: Lawrence left to be replaced by Borland's old friend Graham 'Green' Bailey, and Adrian Janes' departure to go to college allowed Geoffrey Cummant-Wood (the band's manager) to suggest 28-year-old Mike Dudley in his stead.
 The Outsiders trio then became the Sound, a quartet, with the arrival of Bi Marshall (real name Benita Biltoo), an acquaintance of Bailey's and the band from around 1977.
 The new sound was augmented by her use of the clarinet (later saxophone) and synthesizer.